-A phantom calyx is a calyx which fails to fill with contrast admist a well opacified remainder of pyelocalyceal system.
-It refers to an intrarenal process which has infilterated and caused obliteration of the involved collecting system element.
+A phantom calyx is a solitary calyx which fails to opacify with contrast amidst an otherwise well-opacified pelvicalyceal system.
+It is due to an intrarenal process which has infiltrated and caused obliteration of the involved collecting system element.

 - renal tuberculosis

 - renal ischaemia

 - technical underfilling